Ihavandhoo: History

 The story of Mohamed Thakurufaanu (Boduthankurufaanu), the Maldivian hero who defeated the Portuguese rule in Maldives, reveals that mother of Mohamed Thakurufaanu was an Ihavandhoo lady.

 The island has a mosque built by Sultan Ibrahim Muhirudheen in 1701 using brain corals.
 Through restorations, its origin is maintained as the mosque is the only remaining archaeological evidence in Ihavandhoo island.

+Ihavandhoo Health Centre, a 50-bed hospital, was established in 2003.

 Geography

 The island is 314.08 km north of the country's capital, Malé.

 One of the major environmental problems faced by Ihavandhoo islanders has been soil erosion.

 Demography

 Economy

 Traditionally, the island has been a pure fishing island, with the majority of the working age group being experienced fishermen.
 Ihavandhoo also accounts for the country's export of tuna (chilled and frozen) and dried fish.

 The government owned fisheries company, Maldives Industrial Fisheries Company also operates in the region.

 Education

 Opened on 14 May 1969, Ihavandhoo School serves as the public school in the island, providing primary to higher secondary education.
 Initially, the school was named "Ihavandhoo Madharusaa", when it was owned by the local people.
 The school started offering secondary grades in 1998, preparing students for international GCE Ordinary Level examinations, with A-Level grades in 2003.
 The school became a government owned school in 2000.